exercism/website-copy/pages/roadmap.md

 ### Profiles and public solutions

-- **Allow users to change which iteraton is published:** At the moment only the most recent submisison is published.
+- **Allow users to change which iteration is published:** At the moment only the most recent submission is published.
 We will allow users to choose any of the iterations to make public.
 - **Allow deletion of iterations:** Often people submit iterations by default.
 This will allow people to delete them. [#3848](https://github.com/exercism/exercism/issues/3848)
 - **Add display name option:** [4365](https://github.com/exercism/exercism/issues/4365)
 - **Enable commenting on community solutions:** We are going to let people decide whether want comments enable on a per solution basis.

 ### Maintainer Tools
-We want to update the new website to allow for an easy and pleasent experience for track maintainers and will build out tools within the UI to allow them to more easily experiment with track setups.
+We want to update the new website to allow for an easy and pleasant experience for track maintainers and will build out tools within the UI to allow them to more easily experiment with track setups.

 ### Accessibility